4 minute read

 3. So approximating \(3^{\sqrt{3}}\) is just a matter of computing \(1+\frac{(\sqrt{3}\ln 3)^1}{1!}+\frac{(\sqrt{3}\ln 3)^2}{2!}+\frac{(\sqrt{3}\ln 3)^3}{3!}+\frac{(\sqrt{3}\ln 3)^4}{4!}+\dots\).

-To get even closer to the actual result, I had to compute 8 terms for the series expansion, and no, it wasn’t by hand, as I’ve used WolframAlpha do it for me:
+To get even closer to the actual result, I computed the first 8 terms of the series expansion (and no, it wasn’t by hand, as I’ve used WolframAlpha do it for me):

 1+Sqrt[3]*Ln[3]+(Sqrt[3]*Ln[3])^2/2!+(Sqrt[3]*Ln[3])^3/3!+(Sqrt[3]*Ln[3])^4/4!+(Sqrt[3]*Ln[3])^5/5!+(Sqrt[3]*Ln[3])^6/6!+(Sqrt[3]*Ln[3])^7/7!+(Sqrt[3]*Ln[3])^8/8!